philzook58/philzook58.github.io/_posts/2024-12-16-knuckle_lemma.md

 "The purpose of computing is insight, not numbers." - [Richard Hamming](https://en.wikipedia.org/wiki/Richard_Hamming)

 I've resisted for a while building a tactic system that looks like Lean, Isabelle's or Coq's, since I kind of wanted to explore this wacky super Hilbert system.
-I'd hoped (foolishly perhaps), that careful logical manipulation would be unnecessary and that Giving just the highlights with the solver filling in the gaps would work.
+I'd hoped (foolishly perhaps), that careful logical manipulation would be unnecessary and that just giving the highlights with the solver filling in the gaps would work.
 This isn't the right perspective.
 Even _if_ the solvers were perfect, you aren't.
 Sometimes I give the solvers the wrong theorem to prove, or the wrong lemmas to do it with.
+I saw some lectures (podcast?) by Larry Paulson where he made a similar point.
 Also, the purpose of interactive theorem proving and for that matter a majority of scientific and mathematical computing is _understanding_, not the result itself (businesses would disagree).

 # Usage examples